SilentImp/performance_article/eng.md

 # How to make performance visible with GitLab CI and hoodoo of GitLab artifacts.

 We may optimize application so well that it will start immediately and 60 would be the lowest fps value.
 But in a month, half a year, ten features, lunar eclipse, or seven tuna sandwiches later, nothing will be remembered about the performance you were fighting for.
 Just accept this fact as a sad reality.

-So what we should do?
+So what should we do?
 Just come to terms with this and quit caring about performance?
 It's not a solution.
 Performance is a competitive advantage that can bring and retain customers.
 Should you optimize your application from time to time?
 It's costly.
 And complex.
 And that's means that despite all benefits of the performance from a business perspective it's hardly profitable.

-The first step in comping to the solution of any problem — make the problem visible.
-And I want to discuss exactly that.
+The first step in coming up with a solution for any problem — make the problem visible.
+And we want to discuss exactly that.

 ## How to create a performance budget for a project